 The exchange operator has stopped letting traders use mainland China mobile numbers to register new accounts, after the People's Bank of China said Friday all crypto-related transactions will be considered illicit financial activity.
 New sign-ups are still available for Hong Kong users, but mainland China is no longer an option for new-account creation.
 A Huobi spokesperson declined to comment.

-China's latest pronouncement — issued by the along with nine other government agencies including the public security ministry — is the culmination of years of attempted crackdown on the rise of Bitcoin and its peers.
+China's latest pronouncement — issued by the central bank along with nine other government agencies including the public security ministry — is the culmination of years of attempted crackdown on the rise of Bitcoin and its peers.
 Friday's notice specifically called out offshore exchanges targeting Chinese users, banning them from hiring locally for roles from marketing to payment settlement and tech.

-In 2017 China told local exchanges to stop hosting trades between fiat and crypto tokens, spurring companies like Huobi to set up shops in friendlier jurisdictions like Singapore and Malta for their main trading platforms.
+In 2017 China told local exchanges to stop hosting trades between fiat money and crypto tokens, spurring companies like Huobi to set up shops in friendlier jurisdictions like Singapore and Malta for their main trading platforms.
 Still, Huobi offers Chinese users services like over-the-counter trading and crypto-to-crypto transactions.

 In June, Huobi banned existing Chinese users from trading riskier products like derivatives, after China's cabinet called for a renewed crackdown on crypto trading and mining.
 There is no indication that Chinese users are barred from Huobi altogether.